Definition of Solids

 Isomorphism is the phenomenon in which two different substances exist in the very same crystalline type.
 These different compounds are called isomorphs of each other.

-A crystalline type is independent of the chemical nature of the atoms and depends just on the variety of atoms and their method of combinations.
+A crystalline type is independent of the chemical nature of the atoms and depends just on the variety of atoms and their method of combination.

 Primarily the ratio of atoms in numerous compounds is such that isomorphism is possible.
 Their physical and chemical properties are rather different from each other.
 Anyway, isomorphic substances take shape together in all proportions in uniform mixtures.
 The following examples tell us the nature of the compound, their crystalline kinds, and the ratio of their atoms.